Triggers check for an event. When the event occurs they run the PL/SQL code associated with the trigger.

 Creating a report trigger

-1. In the Object Navigator, expand the Report Triggers node.
+To create a report trigger: 1.
+In the Object Navigator, expand the Report Triggers node.

 2. Double-click the PL/SQL icon for the trigger you want to create.